EOSLaoMao/bp-kicking-proposal-monitor/README.md

 Features:

-* Auto propose a proposal for your Block Producer account, which approves BP kicking proposal(missing >=3 rounds in a row) proposed by EOS Mainnet Aloha Tracker.
+* Auto propose a proposal for your Block Producer account, which approves BP kicking proposal(missing >=3 rounds in a row) proposed by Block Producer Reliability Tracker.
 * Send Slack bot notification after proposal proposed.
 * Docker based, simple to deploy.

-Note: This tool is designed for msig-ed BP account only.
-For BPs(especially top 21) who has not msig-ed their account, we hignly recommend they do it ASAP to secure EOS Mainnet.
+Note: This tool is designed for msig-ed Block Producer account only.
+For Block Producers (especially top 21) who has not msig-ed their account, we hignly recommend they do it ASAP to secure EOS Mainnet.
 Please refer to the Appendix below for current msig status of TOP 40 Block Producers on EOS Mainnet.

 ## Usage